JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Wireframes and interaction flow diagrams.md

 I like the map, as this means we can easily see how far the University is or whether it looks to be a good area.

-Potential Issues/Improvements
+<h4>Potential Issues/Improvements</h4>

-Would be quite useful to put in a section for situations like myself, where I want to advertise the group too and that I am selling as then I can directly sort out the details regarding the tenancy etc.
+<p>Would be quite useful to put in a section for situations like myself, where I want to advertise the group too and that I am selling as then I can directly sort out the details regarding the tenancy etc.</p>

 Could be slightly more aesthetically pleasing on the home page and login/register pages.